-The materials on this page will help orient you to the library and its services.
+The materials on this page will help orient you to the library, its collections, and its services.
 This guide includes information about getting ready for class, getting online, and getting the most out of the library resources during your first days and weeks in law school.
-We're here to help so please don't hesitate to ask us if you have any questions!
+We're here to help so please don't hesitate to ask us if you have any questions.

 Please note, the Law Library provided all 1L and 1E students with a free copy of the Bluebook during orientation.
 The Bluebook, the style manual used in legal writing, is a required text for the first year Lawyering Skills Program (LSP) course.
 If you did not receive a copy of the Bluebook during orientation please stop by the Reference Room on the main floor of the law library to pick up your copy.

 The services and resources of the Kathryn J. DuFour Law Library are dedicated to helping you make the transformation from student to lawyer.
 The Library offers an array of hands-on opportunities to gain exposure to the legal research databases and print services employed by law firms, government agencies, and non-profits around the country, thereby ensuring you are equipped with the essential research skills needed to make you practice ready.
 The personal level of service offered by the Library staff focuses on providing a welcoming and supportive environment that fosters learning.
 Your curricular and research library needs are supported by an experienced, professional staff who are committed to assisting you throughout your legal education.
 The Library recognizes a special commitment to student scholarship, a proud tradition of CUA Law, and an unparalleled advantage for our students and alumni.